stargate-bukkit/Stargate-Bukkit/CONTRIBUTING.md

 *Programer 1: How does this work?

-*Programer 2: I don't know
+*Programer 2: I don't fucking know

 Nobody knows, and thats of course not going to be clearly coded.
 It's always more efficient to just research about your problem if you have come to a stop.